garrethue/student-feedback-form/README.md

 _Duration: 2 day_

 theFeedbackForm is a simple form that allows users to give feedback to an organization.
-Admin are able to view all of the data by visiting the /feedback/admin URL.
+Admin are able to view all of the data by visiting a 'secret' URL.

 ## Deployed Version